john-cuffe/MAMBA2/README.md

     - Date: Date variables following the format &#39;Date_Format&#39; entered in the .bash file.
 This type of date variable will be compared using the Levenstein (edit) distance between the two strings.
 If either value is missing, returns 0.
 We just use the edit distance here because it provides an informative view of the number of edits and substitutions required to make the strings match.
 This is preferred over a strict subtraction of dates.
 For example, 1/1/2021 and 1/1/1011 is most likely a clerical error and requires only one substitution would match, but a simple distance calculation would give these two dates as a millennia apart.
   - Parsed_variable
     - Is the variable an output from parsing an address?
 If so, 1, otherwise 0
+  - custom_variable_name
+    - With this column, you can enter the name of a custom scoring metric from _programs.custom_scoring_methods_.
+See below for details.
+If not using a custom scoring metric for the variable in question, leave blank.

 #### Figure 2.
 Demonstration of mamba_variable_types.csv